Olorunnisola01/Portfolio-website/content/project/Workshop_Layout_Optimization/index.md

 #### Case study and an honest limitation

+The FUTA Central Workshop's nine equipment categories are laid out as a zoned functional layout along a central supervision aisle: a storage and hand-fitting zone near the entrance, general machining grouped by type, a partitioned CNC cell kept separate from swarf and vibration, and the workshop's noisiest, highest-vibration equipment placed as far from the CNC cell as the floor plan allows.
+An earlier draft of this case study described the layout as a line–process hybrid; that framing didn't hold up once checked against what a line layout actually requires (a fixed sequence of different operations, not multiple redundant machines of the same type), so the report corrects it explicitly rather than leaving the mislabel in place.
-The FUTA Central Workshop's nine equipment categories are laid out as a line–process hybrid: machines arranged along a linear aisle for legible teaching flow, with same-type machines grouped on each face of the aisle for efficient supervision.
-The report is explicit about what this layout is *not*: it is a qualitative, closeness-rating-based design, not one validated against a measured from-to chart or run through a CRAFT/ALDEP exchange procedure.
+The report is equally direct about what this layout is *not*: it is a qualitative, closeness-rating-based design, not one validated against a measured from-to chart or run through a CRAFT/ALDEP exchange procedure.
 That distinction, and what it would take to close the gap, is discussed directly rather than glossed over.

 See the [full PDF report](/uploads/workshop_layout_report.pdf) for the complete derivation, all figures, and the full reference list.